platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

       ],
     ];

-    // Set a fixed prefix so that all requests share that, the default is currently not reliable.
+    // Set a fixed prefix so that all requests share the same prefix, even if
+    // on different domains.
     $settings['cache_prefix'] = 'prefix_';

     // Drupal 8.1 has a bug where certain special caches that should use the